kubernetes-sigs/cluster-api/docs/release/role-handbooks/release-lead/README.md

 This comes down to changing occurrences of the old version to the new version, e.g. `v1.5` to `v1.6`:

 1. Setup E2E tests for the new release:
-   1. Goal is that we have clusterctl upgrade tests for the latest stable versions of each contract / for each supported branch.
-For `v1.6` this means:
+   1. Goal is that we have clusterctl upgrade tests for all relevant upgrade cases
-      * v1beta1: `v1.0`, `v1.4`, `v1.5` (will change with each new release)
+       1. Modify the test specs in `test/e2e/clusterctl_upgrade_test.go`.
+Please note the comments above each test case (look for `This test should be changed during "prepare main branch"`)
+          Please note that both `InitWithKubernetesVersion` and `WorkloadKubernetesVersion` should be the highest management cluster version supported by the respective Cluster API version.
+       2. Please ping maintainers after these changes are made for a first round of feedback before continuing with the steps below.
    2. Update providers in `docker.yaml`:
-       1. Add a new `v1.6.0` entry.
+       1. Add a new `v1.6` entry.
        2. Remove providers that are not used anymore in clusterctl upgrade tests.
        3. Change `v1.5.99` to `v1.6.99`.
    3. Adjust `metadata.yaml`'s: